Table of Contents

-Thus, in comparing TESOL Vs. TEFL, the purpose and aim have a great deal of importance.
-If, for example, teaching abroad holds a more magnificent charm, them TEFL may be an ideal choice.
+Thus, in comparing TESOL Vs. TEFL, the purpose, and aim have a great deal of importance.
+If, for example, teaching abroad holds a more magnificent charm, then TEFL may be an ideal choice.

 Passion for the language and transferring the same to others is an inherent element for becoming a teacher.
 And it is not much different in the case of both TEFL and TESOL.
 After affirmation for one of these courses, exploration of the ideal institution is the next step.